Recurring Challenges happen again and again on a predictable schedule. They are ideal for weekly, monthly, or daily competitions.

 Create a Recurring Challenge

-2. Click the green + Create Challenge button in the top-right.
+2. Click the green Create button on the Challenge tile.

 3. Complete the Create Challenge Form.
 Fill out the following fields: